-When evaluating machine learning (ML) models, the question that arises is whether the model is the best model available from the algorithm hypothesis space in terms of generalization error on the unseen / future data set.
+When evaluating machine learning (ML) models, the question that arises is whether the model is the best model available from the model’s hypothesis space in terms of generalization error on the unseen / future data set.
 Whether the model is trained and tested using the most appropriate method.
 Out of available models, which model to select?
-These questions are taken care using what is called as hold out method.
+These questions are taken care of using what is called as a hold-out method.

-Instead of using entire dataset for training, different sets called as validation set and test set is separated or set aside (and, thus, hold-out name) from the entire dataset and the model is trained only on what is termed as training dataset.
+Instead of using an entire dataset for training, different sets called validation set and test set are separated or set aside (and, thus, hold-out name) from the entire dataset and the model is trained only on what is termed as the training dataset.

-What is Hold-out method for training ML models?
+What is the Hold-out method for training ML models?

-The hold-out method for training machine learning model is the process of splitting the data in different splits and using one split for training the model and other splits for validating and testing the models.
+The hold-out method for training a machine learning model is the process of splitting the data into different splits and using one split for training the model and other splits for validating and testing the models.
 The hold-out method is used for both model evaluation and model selection.

 When the entire data is used for training the model using different algorithms, the problem of evaluating the models and selecting the most optimal model remains.
-The primary ask is to find out which model out of all models has the lowest generalization error.
-In other words, which model makes better prediction on future or unseen dataset than all other models.
+The primary task is to find out which model out of all models has the lowest generalization error.
+In other words, which model makes a better prediction on future or unseen datasets than all other models.
 This is where the need to have some mechanism arises wherein the model is trained on one data set and tested on another dataset.
-This is where the hold-out method comes into picture.
+This is where the hold-out method comes into the picture.

 Hold-out method for Model Evaluation

-In above diagram, you may note that the data set is split into two parts.
-One split is set aside or hold out for training the model.
-Another set is set aside or hold out for testing or evaluating the model.
-The split percentage is decided based on the volume of the data available for training purpose.
-Generally, 70-30% split is used for splitting the dataset where 70% of dataset is used for training and 30% dataset is used for testing the model.
+In the above diagram, you may note that the data set is split into two parts.
+One split is set aside or held out for training the model.
+Another set is set aside or held out for testing or evaluating the model.
+The split percentage is decided based on the volume of the data available for training purposes.
+Generally, 70-30% split is used for splitting the dataset where 70% of the dataset is used for training and 30% dataset is used for testing the model.

 This technique is well suited if the goal is to compare the models based on the model accuracy on the test dataset and select the best model.
 However, there is always a possibility that trying to use this technique can result in the model fitting well to the test dataset.
-In other words, the models are trained in order to improve model accuracy on the test dataset assuming that the test dataset represents the population.
-The test error, thus, becomes optimistically biased estimation of generalization error.
-However, that is not correct.
-The final model fails to generalize well to the unseen or future dataset as it is trained to fit well (or overfit) with respect to the test data.
+In other words, the models are trained to improve model accuracy on the test dataset assuming that the test dataset represents the population.
+The test error, thus, becomes an optimistically biased estimation of generalization error.
+However, that is not desired.
+The final model fails to generalize well to the unseen or future dataset as it is trained to fit well (or overfit) concerning the test data.

-The following is the process of using hold-out method for model evaluation:
+The following is the process of using the hold-out method for model evaluation: